-You can apply by printing an application and sending it to us through the post or bring it to our reception.
-The initial application fee is £40 and the annual fee due on the anniversary of the date of registration is £20.
+You can apply by printing off an application and sending it to us through the post or bring it to our reception.
+The initial application fee is £40, and the annual fee due on the anniversary of the date of registration is £20.
 If you fail to pay your annual fee, we may cancel your registration, a notice will be sent to you formally in this instance.
 Payment can be made by card payment at our reception or over the phone directly with a member of our team.
 Please ensure you provide a telephone number on your application so a member of the team can call you for payment on receipt of your application.

 Further information about small society lotteries

 Once we have received your application, we will ensure you comply with the requirements and your application will be sent to the Police for checks.